 The particulars of the dental implant procedure varies from case to case.
 There are, however, three main steps that characterize the ideal dental implant:

 These three steps may be varied to accommodate unique cases.
-Below are the approaches employed by Tim Owens DDS, for different potential situations;
+Below are the approaches employed by Owens Dental, for different potential situations;

-This is Dr. Owens preferred approach when dealing with full-mouth teeth replacement.
+- Full-Mouth Implant-Supported Denture: This is Dr. Owens’ preferred approach when dealing with full-mouth teeth replacement.
 The dentures are fixed to the jaw, and provides all the benefits of natural teeth.
 With implant-supported dentures, implants are placed in multiple sections of the jaw and allowed to fuse with the jawbone for maximum support.
 A titanium bar can then be utilized to connect and further support the denture on these implants.
 We offer fixed dentures as well as a “snap on” alternative.
 Dr. Owens can help figure out which solution is right for you.
-Here at Tim Owens DDS, we want to make sure that the fit ( both aesthetically and functionally) is absolutely perfect for the individual.
+Here at Owens Dental, we want to make sure that the fit ( both aesthetically and functionally) is absolutely perfect for the individual.
 To reduce the waiting period between visits, we work with an excellent lab right here in Fort Collins.

 The loss of an entire set of teeth is, usually, succeeded by deterioration of the jawbone and loss of general facial structure.
 This is why Dr. Owens takes time with full-mouth implant supported dentures.
 The extra work helps our team of experts to fully restore your natural smile, even after the damage to facial contour and jawbone integrity.